pozsarzs/alanz80x/README.md

 - d1 = S, it is the stay here,
 - d2 = R, it is the right direction.

+L/R movements applied to the ACC register are allowed but ineffective (they do not change the head position).

 ### Register set